kathrynbwu/kathrynwu/research/neuralengineering/week1.md

 - Since PA also shows synergistic anticancer effects with cisplatin, it might be another candidate for combination therapies with FA or similar agents?
 - Or even ESTIM as well?

-Khayzaran gave an overview and here are some things she mentioned that I found to be impactful:
+Khayzaran gave an overview and this was an analogy I found to be impactful:

 - We don't know the correlation between FA and mitochondria, or even if the correlation is direct
 - It's like a car crash.
 We know it happened.
 One car’s front is damaged, another’s back is.
 But we don't know what hit what?